-- 1 Wash your hands for 20 seconds with soap and water:
+Wash your hands for 20 seconds with soap and water

 - After you blow your nose, cough, or sneeze.

 - After you use the restroom.

 - Before you make or eat food.

 - After you touch animals or pets.

 - Before and after you care for another person who needs help, such as a child.

 - Before and after school or work.

 - Before and after you take breaks at work.

-- After you put on, touch, or take off a cloth face covering or masks.
+- After you put on, touch, or take off a face mask.

 If you do not have soap and water, you can use an alcohol-based hand sanitizer with at least 60% alcohol.
-Children younger than 6 years old should be supervised when they use hand sanitizer.
+Children younger than 6 years old should be supervised when they use hand sanitizer

-- Physical distance.
+Physical distance.
 COVID-19 is mainly spread by close contact.
 Stay at least 6 feet or 2 meters (about 2 arm lengths) from people who do not live in your home as much as possible.
 We know this isn't easy in a school setting.
 If you can't stay 6 feet away from other people, stay as far away as you can.
-Any distance between you and other people can help. - 3 Wear a face covering or mask.
-Cloth face coverings are effective at reducing the spread of COVID-19, especially when both people who may come into close contact are wearing a face covering.
+Any distance between you and other people can help.

+Wear a face mask.
+Face masks are effective at reducing the spread of COVID-19, especially when both people who may come into close contact are wearing a face mask.

-It is important to remember that even when you wear a face covering, you still need to physical distance.
-Sometimes when people hear this, it makes them wonder if face coverings are actually an effective way to reduce the chances of getting COVID-19.
-Cloth face coverings are very effective39.
-If you wear a mask AND physical distance, the chance of being exposed to COVID-19 is much lower.
+It is important to remember that even when you wear a face mask, you still need to physical distance.
+Sometimes when people hear this, it makes them wonder if face masks are actually an effective way to reduce the chances of getting COVID-19.
+Face masks are very effective.59 If you wear a mask AND physical distance, the chance of being exposed to COVID-19 is much lower.